Pinnacle West Capital (NYSE:PNW) Releases FY 2022 Earnings Guidance

 Pinnacle West Capital (NYSE:PNW – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided EPS guidance of $3.900-$4.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.970.
 The company issued revenue guidance of -.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 1st.
-Stockholders of record on Tuesday, February 1st were given a $0.85 dividend.
-The ex-dividend date was Monday, January 31st.
-This represents a $3.40 dividend on an annualized basis and a dividend yield of 4.61%.
-Pinnacle West Capital’s payout ratio is 62.16%.
+Pinnacle West Capital (NYSE:PNW – Get Rating) last released its quarterly earnings results on Friday, February 25th.
+The utilities provider reported $0.24 EPS for the quarter, topping the consensus estimate of $0.07 by $0.17.
+The business had revenue of $798.90 million during the quarter, compared to analyst estimates of $659.68 million.
+Pinnacle West Capital had a return on equity of 10.38% and a net margin of 16.27%.
+The company’s quarterly revenue was up 7.8% on a year-over-year basis.
+During the same period last year, the business posted ($0.17) earnings per share.
+Analysts forecast that Pinnacle West Capital will post 3.96 EPS for the current year.

-Large investors have recently added to or reduced their stakes in the stock.
-Morgan Stanley raised its holdings in Pinnacle West Capital by 79.1% in the 2nd quarter.
-Morgan Stanley now owns 727,344 shares of the utilities provider’s stock valued at $59,620,000 after acquiring an additional 321,287 shares in the last quarter.
-Parametric Portfolio Associates LLC lifted its holdings in Pinnacle West Capital by 44.8% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 652,243 shares of the utilities provider’s stock worth $46,042,000 after buying an additional 201,909 shares during the period.
-Goldman Sachs Group Inc. lifted its holdings in Pinnacle West Capital by 29.2% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 559,129 shares of the utilities provider’s stock worth $39,469,000 after buying an additional 126,329 shares during the period.
-Thrivent Financial for Lutherans lifted its holdings in Pinnacle West Capital by 66.0% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 232,914 shares of the utilities provider’s stock worth $16,441,000 after buying an additional 92,588 shares during the period.
-Finally, Allianz Asset Management GmbH lifted its stake in shares of Pinnacle West Capital by 14.7% in the 4th quarter.
-Allianz Asset Management GmbH now owns 101,964 shares of the utilities provider’s stock valued at $7,197,000 after purchasing an additional 13,089 shares during the period.
-80.03% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in PNW.
+Morgan Stanley boosted its holdings in Pinnacle West Capital by 79.1% in the 2nd quarter.
+Morgan Stanley now owns 727,344 shares of the utilities provider’s stock valued at $59,620,000 after purchasing an additional 321,287 shares in the last quarter.
+Parametric Portfolio Associates LLC boosted its holdings in Pinnacle West Capital by 44.8% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 652,243 shares of the utilities provider’s stock valued at $46,042,000 after purchasing an additional 201,909 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in Pinnacle West Capital by 29.2% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 559,129 shares of the utilities provider’s stock valued at $39,469,000 after purchasing an additional 126,329 shares in the last quarter.
+Thrivent Financial for Lutherans boosted its holdings in Pinnacle West Capital by 66.0% in the 4th quarter.
+Thrivent Financial for Lutherans now owns 232,914 shares of the utilities provider’s stock valued at $16,441,000 after purchasing an additional 92,588 shares in the last quarter.
+Finally, Advisors Asset Management Inc. boosted its holdings in Pinnacle West Capital by 289.6% in the 4th quarter.
+Advisors Asset Management Inc. now owns 24,689 shares of the utilities provider’s stock valued at $1,743,000 after purchasing an additional 18,352 shares in the last quarter.
+80.03% of the stock is currently owned by institutional investors.

 Pinnacle West Capital Company Profile (Get Rating)